-The following information is drawn from Temple University's policy on Preventing and Addressing Sexual Misconduct, which can be found at http://policies.temple.edu/list docs.asp#P.
+The following information is drawn from Temple University's policy on Preventing and Addressing Sexual Misconduct, which can be found at https://secretary.temple.edu/sites/secretary/files/policies/04.82.02.pdf.

-Temple University prohibits sexual assault, domestic violence, dating violence, stalking, and sexual exploitation (collectively referred to as "sexual misconduct").
+Temple University prohibits sexual assault, domestic violence, dating violence, stalking, sexual exploitation, and other forms of sexual harassment, which are described in detail in the Preventing and Addressing Sexual Misconduct Policy.
+Prohibited conduct under this policy are collectively referred to as "sexual misconduct."